Paper & Cardboard & Such

 - Please bag your shredded paper.
 This prevents it from blowing away if it is collected curbside AND makes it possible for the sorters to send it to it’s “highest and best use”.
 Please use a bag that is at least semi-transparent (i.e a white plastic grocery bag) so the drivers and sorters know what is inside.

-**Shredding now available by appointment at the Drop-off Center!
+**Shredding now available at the Drop-off Center!

 - Brown Paper Grocery Bags